 Hot dogs and hamburgers: step aside!
 These foil pack chicken fajitas are an ideal way to serve a nutritious meal to your family and get in the swing of easy casual living at the same time.

 Here's a bonus.
 These fajita packets can be made ahead of time and refrigerated until you're ready to put them on the grill.
 You can make them a day in advance.

 If you want to store them longer than a day, I'd suggest preparing the chicken and veggies, but storing them separately in sealed containers in the fridge.

-I make these foil pack chicken fajitas for our summer boat camping trips.
-With dinner prepared and packed up in neat and tidy foil packets, we have time to enjoy being outdoors instead of spending time making meals.
+These foil pack chicken fajitas are ideal for camping trips.
+With dinner prepared and packed up in neat and tidy foil packets, you'll have time to enjoy being outdoors instead of spending time making meals.

 So let's get an assembly line going and make some simple but delicious grilled fajita chicken!

 - taco seasoning mix: so easy to make yourself with my homemade recipe.